seyramgabriel/brokencrystals/README.md

 * Enter a name for your token **eg.** ```Cloudsec-SonarQube-token```
 * Choose "Project Analysis token" under "Type"
 * The project name **eg.** "Cloudsec" will populate under "Project"
-* Let the 30 days expiry under "Expires in" remain
+* You can set your preferred duration under "Expires in"
 * Click "Generate"
 * Copy and save the token securely